College Place, Washington

-College Place is a town in Walla Walla County, Washington, United States.
+College Place is a city in Walla Walla County, Washington, United States.
 It neighbors the larger city of Walla Walla, and had a population of 9,902 at the 2020 census.

 College Place is the home of Walla Walla University (formerly Walla Walla College, thus the city's name), a Seventh-day Adventist operated liberal arts university.

-Due to the primarily Adventist population, most downtown College Place businesses close on Saturday, reopening in most cases on Sunday.
-College Avenue is the main street running north to south from Highway 12 to the Milton-Freewater Highway.
+Due to the primarily Adventist population, most downtown College Place businesses close on Friday evening, reopening in most cases on Saturday night, or Sunday morning.
+College Avenue is the main street running north to south from Heritage Road (formerly US Route 12) to the Milton-Freewater Highway (WA Route 125).

 History

 Martin Field, to the west of town, was an air training base during World War II.
 It is now a private airfield.

 College Place was officially incorporated on January 19, 1946.